DanielDaCosta/automate-ml-training/README.md

 # automate-model-train
-Repo used as module for automating ML projects using GitHub actions.
+Repo used as module for automating ML projects training using GitHub actions.

 # Details